 SECTION 2.0 PREAMBLE:

 The Board of Directors finds and declares that presently dedicated monies are inadequate to fund acceptable and uninterrupted maintenance of the District maintained roads and deem needed elements of charge to be for personnel, materials, and supplies, equipment repair and replacement, operations and equipment, lease purchases, and capital reserve accounts.
 The Board further finds and declares that, the charges hereby fixed are in relation to the benefits received by those charged, and that the charges do not exceed the actual costs incurred by the District.
 The Board may adopt the fee by resolution.
-This Ordinance is adopted in accordance with Government Code 61621 and all other applicable provisions of law.
+This Ordinance is adopted in accordance with Government Code Section 61000 et seq. and all other applicable provisions of law.

 SECTION 3.0 DEFINITIONS: